Tracing an employers insurer at the Employers' Lliability Tracing Office

 How can a Claimant trace his former employer's insurer?

-The Employers' Liability Tracing Office (ELTO), is an independent not-for-profit body set up by the insurance industry.
-It collates information on Employers' Liability (EL) insurance policies in a central Employers' Liability Database (ELD) in order that potential Claimants may find their employer's EL insurer when they have suffered injury or disease.
+The Employers' Lliability Tracing Office (ELTO), is an independent not-for-profit body set up by the insurance industry.
+It collates information on Employers' Lliability (EL) insurance policies in a central Employers' Lliability Database (ELD) in order that potential Claimants may find their employer's EL insurer when they have suffered injury or disease.

 Claimants and their representatives can access this database through an online enquiry facility using the employer's ERN.
 This search is designed to produce details that help to continue further investigation with the appropriate insurers.